Birmingham, Alabama

 Advantages

-The median home value in Birmingham is considerably lower than the national average, making homeownership more accessible.
+The cost of living in Birmingham is approximately 10% lower than the national average, making it highly affordable.

 Drawbacks